 New Brewery Arts has much to thank these two preceding organisations for, not only did they both save the buildings from the bulldozer, but their aspirations for both the community of Cirencester and to provide a space for the making and selling of craft have become our legacy.

 Following extensive redesign and refurbishment, our current galleries, shop, workshops and café opened in 2008.
 In 2016 New Brewery Arts opened The Barrel Store, another chapter in the history of the Cirencester Brewery buildings.
 The Barrel Store offers affordable, stylish accommodation for visitors to Cirencester and New Brewery Arts.

 Today New Brewery Arts is a charity focused on craft and visual arts and comprises galleries, artists’ studios, café and shop, and guest accommodation, in addition to an extensive programme of courses and workshops (over 200 each year).
-As a day visitor destination, we receive between 180,000 – 200,000 visitors every year.
+As a day visitor destination, we receive over 270,000 visitors every year.

 We support our local community by working with groups who find arts and creativity either difficult to access.
 Recently this has seen us work with care-home residents, military families, those with experience of domestic abuse and dementia sufferers and their carers.